madprops/awesome-setup/madwidgets/autotimer/README.md

 [widget],
 ```

-Middle clicking the widget cancels the actions.
+Middle clicking the widgets cancels the actions.